-Is It Safe to Go to The Dentist During Pregnancy?
+Is It Safe to Go to Your Dentist During Pregnancy?

 Being pregnant can make someone quite busy.
 Between ultrasound appointments, prenatal checkups, and other appointments as well as trying to prepare a nursery, childproofing a home, and making sure you have all of the necessary supplies can keep a woman very busy.
 However, don’t let your dental health and responsibilities fall off the list.
 Getting a checkup, especially in the first two trimesters of a pregnancy is completely 100% safe.
 This way any cavities you have or other oral health problems you have can be fixed before you have the child.
 The dentist can also provide help with any dentally-related problems you are having during pregnancy.